Daily High to Daily Low: Is It Safe to Buy Blend Labs Inc. (BLND)?

 Sponsored

-The average price from analysts is $19.14, which is $12.5 above the current price.
 BLND currently public float of 142.13M and currently shorts hold a 4.35% ratio of that float.
-Today, the average trading volume of BLND was 1.15M shares.
+Today, the average trading volume of BLND was 1.18M shares.

 BLND’s Market Performance